XVIIarcano/Galileo-Microscope/README.md

 While MICROstack is expandable, its core design prioritizes simplicity and affordability.
 I measure the success of this project on the fun you will have building it and using it, **especially** if it will be just a stepping stone for more advanced instruments and projects.

-I hope to improve and expand on this project, and I would b thrilled to see other people picking up and modding it.
+I hope to improve and expand on this project, and I would be thrilled to see other people picking up and modding it.
 If you are looking for a DIY microscope already designed from the ground up to be a high end solution, with a vast selection of upgrades and configurations addressing a variety of scientific needs, have a look at the [PUMA project](https://github.com/TadPath/PUMA)

-That said, it works, including the stage movement despite the ample margin of improvement, and I have the Rotifer of proof!
+That said, it works, including the stage movement despite ample margins of improvement, and I have the Rotifer of proof!

 ![Pictures/Rotifer_of_proof.PNG](/Pictures/Rotifer_of_proof.gif)